-Effective reward/incentive strategies to promote participation 11 Is there regular assessment and review of pupil progress?
-Y/N Provision agree to share weekly progress reports 12 Provision agree to share weekly progress reports Are risk assessments completed for activities that pupils '2 may undertake?
+1 r Effective reward/incentive strategies to promote participation 11 Is there regular assessment and review of pupil progress?
+Y/N Provision agree to share weekly progress reports 12 Are risk assessments completed for activities that pupils 10 may undertake?
 Y/N (copy attached) 13 Is there a full and clear pupil induction procedure regarding health and safety and fire evacuation?
 Y/N 14 Are there robust procedures in place (including information sharing that are referenced in the SLA) to safeguard children in line with KEEPING CHILDREN SAFE IN EDUCATION?
 Y/N Copy of providers Safeguarding/Child protection policy attached.
 15 Has evidence of staff receiving accredited child protection training been seen?
 Y/N Has evidence of DSL receiving training for their role been seen?
 Y/N Have contact details for DSL been provided?
-Y/N (attached).
-16 Copy of public liability insurance document attached.
-17 Is there a policy for when members of staff are working 10 alone with pupils?
+Y/N 16 (attached).
+17 Copy of public liability insurance document attached.
+Is there a policy for when members of staff are working alone with pupils?
 Y/N (copy attached) 18 Does the provider have an online safety policy in line with KEEPING CHILDREN SAFE IN EDUCATION?
-Y/N (copy attached) 19 Copy of health and safety policy attached.
-20 Has written confirmation from the provider that staff vetting checks have been undertaken been received?
-Y/N Checks include; an identity check;a barred list check; a parred list check; an enhanced DBS check/certificate; a prohibition from teaching check; further checks on people who have lived or worked outside the UK a check of professional qualifications, where required; and a check to establish the person's right to work in the United Kingdom.
-Has confirmation of these checks been added to the Single 0.1 Central Record?
+Y/N (copy 19 attached) 20 Copy of health and safety policy attached.
+Has written confirmation from the provider that staff vetting 20 checks have been undertaken been received?
+Y/N Checks include; an identity check; a barred list check; an enhanced DBS check/certificate; a prohibition from teaching check; further checks on people who have lived or worked outside the UK • a check of professional qualifications, where required; and a check to establish the person's right to work in the United Kingdom.
+Has confirmation of these checks been added to the Single Central Record?
 21 Is there a Designated First Aid Officer and suitable equipment available?
-Y/N - Qualified First Aiders identified Recording system for accidents including informing host school and home - Historical or current RIDDOR investigations - Evidence of full first aid kit 22 Has confirmation been received from the provider that a representative will attend or contribute to multi-agency meetings when necessary?
-Y/N ge mon necessary.
-The
+Y/N Qualified First Aiders identified Recording system for accidents including informing host school and home - Historical or current RIDDOR investigations - Evidence of full first aid kit 22 Has confirmation been received from the provider that a representative will attend or contribute to multi-agency meetings when necessary?
+Y/N L mooningo when heodoodly!
+1/11

 Action Plan If 'no' is answered to any of the questions in Part 2 an action plan must be formulated to obtain information Action referenc e number.
-Area for improvement Intended action Signed by ho ost school: Date: Signed by Alternative Provision: Date:
+Area for improvement Intended action

+Signed by host school:

+Date:

+Signed by Alternative Provision:

+Date: